-Pensions averaged $68,334 for teachers and other professionals who retired in school year 2015-16 after working at least 30 years in New York State public schools outside New York City, according to data posted today on SeeThroughNY, the Empire Center’s transparency website.
+Pensions averaged $67,476 for teachers and other professionals who retired in 2014-15 after working at least 30 years in New York State public schools, according to data posted today on SeeThroughNY, the Empire Center’s transparency website.

 Reflecting regional salary differences, the average pension for the latest group of New York State Teachers’ Retirement System (NYSTRS) retirees with 30 years or more of service was highest in New York City suburban districts, as detailed below:

-The average pension for all 5,436 NYSTRS members who retired from school districts during the 2015-16 school year was $46,727, excluding New York City educators, who belong to a separate city pension system discussed below.
-However, this figure includes both part- and full-time educators, many of whom met only the minimum requirement to vest in the pension system.
-The average pension for SY15-16 retirees increased with service length:
+The average pension for all 5,333 individuals who retired during the 2014-15 school year was $46,715, excluding New York City educators, who belong to a separate city pension system.
+However, this figure includes both part- and full-time employees, many of whom met only the minimum requirement to vest in the pension system.
+The average pension for SY14-15 retirees increased with service length:

 The data were made public thanks to the Empire Center’s successful court challenge against efforts by pension funds to conceal information from taxpayers.
 The Center remains involved in litigation to protect and expand the public’s ability to examine public pensions.

-The Empire Center, based in Albany, is an independent, non-partisan, not-for-profit think tank dedicated to promoting policies to make New York a better place to live, work and do business.
+The Empire Center, based in Albany, is an independent, non-profit, non-partisan think tank dedicated to promoting policies to make New York a better place to live, work and do business.